 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain the bodily systems for which you might provide alcohol education if your addicted client is receptive to being provided with the facts.
+-Explain what are bodily systems for which you might provide alcohol education if your addicted client is receptive to being provided with the facts.

--Explain the nine common signs of the internal conflict between the parent, child, and adult sides of the addicts personality?
+-Name nine common signs of the internal conflict between the parent, child, and adult sides of the addicts personality.

 -Explain when do clients with addictive personalities encounter resistance.